monheimx9/sonarr-sub-managerr/readme.md

 The idea is to export every subtitle tracks after the *on import* or *on upgrade* events from Sonarr

-While also having the ability to fully export your entire collection
+While also retaining the ability to fully export your entire collection

 The subtitles will be saved using that nomenclature

 /subtitles/**tvdbid**/SXX/EXX/SXX.EXX.[Release-Group]-[Trackname].default-flag.track-lang.forced-flag.extention

+**In exemple**

+*/subtitles/305074/S03/E03/S03.E03.[Tsundere-raws]-[Sous-titres complets ADN].default.fr.ass*

-I choosed to export with the TvDbID as folder name rather than the SonarrID to avoid conflicts
+I choose to export with the TvDbID as folder name rather than the SonarrID to avoid conflicts

-I also want the script to parse subtitle files (*ass, ssa, srt*) to guess their language if there's no metadata available from the container
+I also want the script to parse subtitle files (*ass, ssa, srt*) to guess their language if there's no metadata available from the container using language identification *langid*

 ## Usage
 The queue will be treated from the text files generated from Sonarr